 \section{Quantum transport in DQD with spin-orbit interaction}

-In the case where $E_z\sim 0$, quantum transport occurs only close to zero detuning $\delta\equiv\epsilon_{R,0}-\epsilon_{L,0}=0$, where the levels of the two dots are aligned.
-The presence of an ac field changes this picture by allowing for PAT in which the particle can tunnel from one dot to the other one by absorbing or emitting a certain number of photons.
-Then, an $n-$photon resonance occurs for $\delta = n\omega,\;n\in\mathds{Z}$.
+When the electric field is close to zero, quantum transport occurs predominantly at zero detuning $\delta\equiv\epsilon_{R,0}-\epsilon_{L,0}=0$, where the energy levels of the two dots are aligned.
+However, the presence of an ac field changes this picture by allowing for PAT, where a particle can tunnel from one dot to the other by absorbing or emitting a certain number of photons.
+An $n-$photon resonance occurs for $\delta = n\omega$, with $n\in\mathds{Z}$.

-For $E_z\neq0$, the degeneracy of the spin doublets is broken, resulting in a current that will generally be spin polarized.
-Then, we can distinguish several processes, schematized in \cref{fig:current_magnetic_field}.
-First, spin-conserving resonances with either no photons (process 1), also known as direct resonance, or with the emission/absorption of a photon (process 4).
-As in the case without a magnetic field, these occur at $\delta=n\omega$, in which the particle can tunnel directly from one dot to the other.
-These resonances survive the presence of a magnetic field, since the difference in energy between one particle with the same spin in different dots is also $\delta$.
-Moreover, since the levels are now split in spin by the magnetic field, there can also be resonances when the states with opposite spin have the same energy, which is enabled by the presence of a spin-flip component in the tunneling amplitudes.
-This will occur whenever $\delta=\pm E_z$, as represented in \cref{fig:current_magnetic_field}~(process 2).
-Moreover, in the presence of an ac bias, these resonances are accompanied by a set of replicas due to PAT.
-This is process 3 in \cref{fig:current_magnetic_field}.
-As a result, when the current is represented as a function of $\delta$ and $E_z$ as in \cref{fig:current_magnetic_field}(a), we find both the usual resonances at $\delta=n\omega$ and a set of spin-flip resonances along the lines
+When $E_z\neq0$, the degeneracy of the spin doublets is broken, resulting in a current that is in general spin polarized.
+Several processes can be distinguished in this case, as schematized in \cref{fig:current_magnetic_field}.
+First, there are spin-conserving resonances with either no photons (process 1), known as direct resonances, or with the emission/absorption of a photon (process 4).
+These resonances occur at $\delta=n\omega$, where the particle can tunnel directly from one dot to the other.
+These resonances survive in the presence of a magnetic field, since the difference in energy between a particle with the same spin in different dots is also $\delta$.
+Moreover, since the levels are now split in spin by the magnetic field, there can also be resonances when states with opposite spin have the same energy, which is enabled by the presence of a spin-flip component in the tunneling amplitudes (process 2).
+This occurs whenever $\delta=\pm E_z$.
+In the presence of an ac bias, these resonances are accompanied by a set of replicas due to PAT (process 3).